sajari/sdk-js/README.md

 All searches can also be filtered, scaled (based on numeric meta).

-Instant search example (should be triggered as people type):
+Instant search example (should be triggered using the keyup event or similar):
 ```js
 var query = api.query('di');